 Users come to Weibo to discover and learn more about what is going on with the people, organizations and topics that interest them.
-Weibo offers a vast amount of rich content, including photos, videos, songs, mobile applications, books and points of interest shared by users from China and Chinese communities in more than 190 countries worldwide, as well as from over 340,000 platform partners.
+Through Weibo, a user can access a vast amount of rich content, including photos, videos, songs, mobile applications, books and POIs shared by users from China and Chinese communities in more than 190 countries worldwide, as well as from over 340,000 platform partners.
 Weibo allows users to search our rich content and filter it into highly personalized information streams by choosing the users, events, topics and subjects that they want to follow.
-We try to improve our users' content discovery experience by recommending content based on their social interest graphs, which we formulate based on their demographics, social relationships, interests and behavior on Weibo.
+We try to improve our users' content discovery experience by recommending content based on their SIGs, which we formulate based on their demographics, social relationships, interests and behavior on Weibo.

-EXAMPLE #7.
-We work with television stations and producers to create Weibo Pages for TV shows, which add a unique, social, online dimension to popular offline content.
-For example, fans of the popular television reality show "Where Are We Going, Dad?" can visit the show's official Weibo Page to follow trends, participate in live chats, view photos and videos and interact with other fans of the show.

-Below is an example of the feed that Hunan Satellite Television Station, which broadcasts the show, sent to promote the show's Weibo Page with prize giveaways:
+EXAMPLE #6.
+We work with television stations to create Weibo Pages for TV shows to add a unique, social, online dimension to popular offline content.
+Fans of the popular television reality show "Where Are We Going, Dad?" can visit the show's official Weibo Page to follow trends, participate in live chats, view pictures and videos and interact with other fans of the show.
+Hunan Satellite Television, which broadcasts the show, drives engagement with the show's Weibo Page through prize giveaways.